 In contrast, you will also need to think about what type of island vibe you want as this will affect what one you stay at and in which area.

 I have been lucky to spend about 3 weeks exploring Koh Rong and Koh Rong Samloem during my trips backpacking Cambodia, and I would be keen to get back again!
 These are my favorite islands on earth.

-That is why I have written a compression of everything and anything you may need to know when deciding which island to visit.
+This is why I have written a comparison of everything and anything you may need to know when deciding which island to visit.
 That way you can easily choose whether Koh Rong or Kong Rong Samleon is best for your getaway, so you can have the perfect time with zero regrets.

 Koh Rong or Kong Rong Samloem?
 How To Choose Your Island Paradise